Koko Koko

 (Or you can skip this step)

-How prepared do you feel to support a friend right now?
+How ready do you feel to support a friend?

 n